Mass Communications Bachelor’s Degree Program Highlights

 Mass Communication Bachelor's Degree Concentrations

-A mass communications degree opens the door to a range of career opportunities in television, radio, print and digital platforms.
-Or, students can continue their education with a graduate degree to reach professional career goals or to gain a specialized skillset.
+A mass communication degree opens the door to a range of career opportunities in television, radio, print and digital platforms.
+Or students can continue their education with a graduate degree to reach professional career goals or specialize their skill set.

 Graduate Schools or Programs

-- Master of Art in Strategic Public Relations
+- Master of Arts in Strategic Public Relations

 Job Titles or Employers